-5-1.5 IESNA economic analysis.
+5-1.5 IES economic analysis.

-Chapter 25 "Lighting Economics" in the Lighting Handbook states multiple cost comparison methods.
-The Cost of Light calculates the unit cost of light per lamp using lamp efficacy, energy and replacement costs.
+\2\ Chapter 18 "Economics" in the Lighting Handbook /2/ states multiple cost comparison methods.
+The Cost of Light calculates the unit cost of light per light source using light source efficacy, energy and replacement costs.
 Two other cost comparisons are explained including the Simple Rate of Return and more robust Life-Cycle Cost-Benefit Analysis.